 A misdemeanor needs to be taken seriously.
 Fortunately, there are distinct provisions of law in Michigan designated to obtain a dismissal of a misdemeanor without going to trial.
 These provisions of law afford an individual a chance to get a criminal charge dropped after completing a period of probation and complying with the terms of probation.
 The following is a list of provisions used extensively in every Macomb County Court with links for expanded explanations:

-- HYTA: Cases accepted pursuant to HYTA status enable youthful offenders (age 17 but under age 24) to get a criminal offense (felony or misdemeanor) dismissed and sealed.
+- HYTA: HYTA status enables youthful offenders (age 18 but under age 26) to get a criminal offense (felony or misdemeanor) dismissed and sealed.

 - Dismissal of Drug Crimes: First time drug offenses involving use or possession, but not delivery, can be dismissed pursuant to application of MCL 333.7411.

-- Domestic Violence: A domestic violence charge can be dismissed upon use of MCL 769.4a in appropriate circumstances.
+- Domestic Violence: A domestic violence charge can be dismissed pursuant to MCL 769.4a.

-- Deferral of Case or Delaying Sentence: MCL 771.1 is a special provision of law that can be utilized to get a criminal case under control by deferring the matter (for a later dismissal or reduction in the charge) or delaying the sentence (for leniency).
+- Delayed sentence with dismissal: MCL 771.1 is a special provision of law that can be utilized to get a criminal case deferred and dismissed.

 Retail Fraud/Shoplifting Can be Dismissed in Macomb County